ROCm/rocAL/docs/how-to/rocAL-tensorflow-framework.rst

                                           output_layout=types.NHWC)
     trainPipe.set_outputs(cmn_images)

-Data is read from the dataset using ``readers.tfrecord``, which reads from TFRecord datasets.
-The ``ROCALIterator`` is then used to load data and run the pipeline.
+Data is read from the dataset using ``readers.tfrecord``, which reads from TFRecord datasets. ``ROCALIterator`` is then used to load data and run the pipeline.
 For example, in |train.py|_:

 .. code:: python